shivamyeshu/YT-JS/README.md

 ### 1 JS BASICS
  html + css + js = web an all
+ Web development
+Web development involves writing a lot of HTML, CSS and JS code.
+Historically (and even today to some extend), browsers could only understand HTML, CSS and JS Any website that you see, is a bunch of HTML, CSS and JS files along with some assets (images, videos etc)

+Facts/Callouts
+React, NextJS are frameworks .
+They compile down to HTML, CSS, JS in the end.
+That is what your browser understands.
+When you run your C++ code on leetcode , it does not run on your browser/machine.
+It runs somewhere else.
+Your browser can’t (almost) compile and run C++ code.
+If someone asks — What all languages can your browser interpret, the answer is HTML, CSS, JS and WebAssembly.
+It can, technically, run C++/Rust code that is compiled down to Wasm

 ### 2 PROPERTIES OF JS :
 i) Interpreted